godfried/sanlam-interview/EVALUATION.md

 ## Implemented Changes

 These are a list of changes that have been implemented to some degree within the project.
-The changes chosen were either those that would provide immediate benefit to developers by:

-1. Making the codebase easier to develop, maintain and test.
+The changes chosen were either those that would provide immediate benefit to developers by making the codebase easier to develop, maintain, and test; or easy improvements to potential future pitfalls.
 Other improvements were considered but not implemented due to time constraints.
 See the section *Unimplemented Changes*.

 ### Usability & Correctness